oyaron/NGSF/README.md

 - `templates_sn_trunc:`  Truncated library of supernovae, aka: which SN types to look at when optimizing.
 - `templates_gal_trunc:` Truncated library of host galaxies, aka: which HG types to look at when optimizing.
 - `lam:` Lambda array over which to perform the fit.
 The default is from 3000 A to 10500 A.
 - `resolution:` Resolution at which to bin and perform the fit.
-The default is 10 A.
+The default for SEDM is 30 A.
 - `kind:` Corresponds to the type of error spectrum the user prefers, the options are `SG`:Savitsky Golay, `linear`: for obtaining the error of the spectrum by making linear fit every 10 points, and `included`: if the user wants to use the error that comes with the object itself.
 The default is `sg`
 - `save:` Name of results file